LogoFX/Samples.Bootstrapping/README.md

 * `DiscoverCompositionModules` - a value indicating whether the bootstrapper should look for instances of `Solid.Practices.Modularity.ICompositionModule`.
 The default value is `true`.
 * `InspectAssemblies` - a value indicating whether the bootstrapper should look for potential application-component assemblies.
 The default value is `true`.
 * `UseDefaultMiddlewares` - a value indicating whether the default middlewares are used.
 The default value is `true`.
 * `DisplayRootView` - a value indicating whether the root view is displayed upon successful initialization.
+The default value is `true`.

 Usage: